Hemp Disease and Nematode Assays

 UMass Extension Diagnostic Lab Accepting Hemp Samples from Licensed Growers

-For both disease diagnostic services and nematode analysis, samples will be accepted only from licensed hemp growers in Massachusetts.
+Samples will be accepted only from licensed hemp growers in Massachusetts.
 Submission of a copy of the grower’s license is required.
 For information on collecting, packaging, and shipping hemp samples to the lab, please see the Guidelines for Submittting Hemp Specimens below, or call Dr. Angela Madeiras at 413-545-3209.

-Free Nematode Assay and Evaluation for Hemp Growers
+Nematode Assays for Hemp Growers

-Guidelines for Sending Hemp Specimens
+Guidelines for Sending Hemp Plant Specimens

 - Samples must be accompanied by a complete submission form (link above) and a clear photocopy of a valid Massachusetts hemp grower’s license.
 Samples arriving without both of these items will not be accepted under any circumstances.